grmlin/gremlinjs-website/src/guides.md

 G.define("Foo", ...);
 ```

 If a gremlin definition with this name is missing, or you forgot to add a name, the developer tool's console will tell you.
-Furthermore gremlin.js comes with a [debug mode](api.html#api-reference_gremlin_gremlin-debug), that helps you to find working and defect gremlins in the document.
+Furthermore <span class="gremlinjs">gremlin.js</span> comes with a [debug mode](api.html#api-reference_gremlin_gremlin-debug), that helps you to find working and defect gremlins in the document.

 #### `constructor`
 The constructor function will be called for all gremlin elements in the dom matching the `name`.
 The constructor function is called after all the default properties were added to the gremlin and with all extensions bound.
-Within the constructor `this` points to the gremlin instance which gives access to all properties added by gremlin.js, the available extensions and yourself (by providing the instance and static properties objects).
+Within the constructor `this` points to the gremlin instance which gives access to all properties added by <span class="gremlinjs">gremlin.js</span>, the available extensions and yourself (by providing the instance and static properties objects).

 ``` js
 G.define("Foo", function() {